-As a result of purchasing water from the City of Worcester and knowing that the District pays for every drop of water measured by the interconnection's master meter, the District's staff has increased the frequency of the District Leak Detection program.
+As a result of purchasing water from the City of Worcester and knowing that the District pays for every drop of water measured by the interconnection's master meter, the District's staff has increased the frequency of the

+District Leak Detection program.
 The District's staff continues to conduct monthly hydrant-to-hydrant surveys to avoid wasteful and costly system water leaks.
-In the last year, this program has helped staff locate 7 leaks.
+In the last year, this program has helped staff locate numerous leaks.
 This allowed District Staff to address these leaks in a timely manner in order to minimize the effect on the ratepayers.

 In addition to in house monthly leak detection, MassDEP requires the district to conduct a system wide leak survey every 3-5 years.
-March and April Prowler Water Conservation was hired to conduct a system leak survey
+In March of 2021, Prowler Water Conservation was hired to conduct a system leak survey.
+The results of the survey found two small leaks that if left unnoticed would have resulted in 15,000 gallons per day that was being lost.
+Both these leaks were fixed upon them being found.